Killing of Rosemary Nelson

-Rosemary Nelson (née Magee; 4 September 1958 – 15 March 1999) was a Northern Irish solicitor from Lurgan, County Armagh.
-She was killed in a car bomb planted by an Ulster loyalist paramilitary group, the Red Hand Defenders – a covername used on this occasion by the Loyalist Volunteer Force, in 1999.
+Rosemary Nelson (née Magee; 4 September 1958 – 15 March 1999) was an Irish solicitor from Lurgan, County Armagh.
+She was killed by a bomb planted under her car by an Ulster loyalist paramilitary group, the Red Hand Defenders – a covername used on this occasion by the Loyalist Volunteer Force, in 1999.
 Nelson was posthumously awarded the Train Foundation's Civil Courage Prize, which recognises "extraordinary heroes of conscience".

-Legal career
+Personal life and career

+Nelson was married and had three children.

 Nelson obtained her law degree at Queen's University Belfast (QUB) School of Law.
 She worked with other solicitors for a number of years before opening her own practice in Lurgan in 1989.
-Nelson represented clients in a number of high-profile cases, including Michael Caraher, one of the South Armagh Snipers, as well as Colin Duffy, a Lurgan-based Republican paramilitary accused of killing two RUC officers just yards from Lurgan RUC Station in 1996.
+Nelson represented clients in a number of high-profile cases, including Michael Caraher, one of the South Armagh Snipers, and Colin Duffy, a Lurgan-based Republican paramilitary accused of killing two RUC officers just yards from Lurgan RUC Station in 1996.
 She also represented the Garvaghy Road Residents' Coalition in nearby Portadown in the long-running Drumcree conflict against the Orange Order and Royal Ulster Constabulary (RUC).

 Assassination

-Nelson claimed she had received death threats from members of the RUC as a result of her legal work.
-Some RUC officers made abusive and threatening remarks about Nelson to her clients, which became publicly known.
 In 1997, while approaching police lines in her capacity as legal representative of the Garvaghy Road Residents' Coalition, she was grabbed by an RUC officer and pulled into the middle of the police.
 Nelson reported to the Committee on the Administration of Justice that one of the officers said "Rosemary you Fenian fucker", spat in her face, and that the police pushed her around to the extent that she had bruises all over her arm, her right shoulder and her legs.
 The later Rosemary Nelson Inquiry concluded that her account of this incident was honest and truthful.

-In 1998, the United Nations Special Rapporteur on the Independence of Judges and Solicitors, Param Cumaraswamy, noted threats from the RUC in his annual report, and stated in a television interview that he believed Nelson's life could be in danger.
+In 1998, the United Nations Special Rapporteur on the Independence of Judges and Solicitors, Param Cumaraswamy, noted threats from the RUC in his annual report and stated in a television interview that he believed Nelson's life could be in danger.
 He made recommendations to the British government concerning threats from police against solicitors, which were not acted upon.
-Later that year, Nelson testified before a committee of the United States Congress investigating human rights in Northern Ireland, confirming that death threats had been made against her and her three children.
+Later that year, Nelson testified before a committee of the United States Congress investigating human rights in Northern Ireland, confirming that death threats had been made against her and her children.

 On 15 March 1999, Nelson was killed by a sophisticated bomb placed under her car outside her home in Lurgan.
 A loyalist paramilitary group calling itself the Red Hand Defenders – a flag of convenience – claimed responsibility for the murder.
 Journalists soon learnt that the murder had been carried out by the Loyalist Volunteer Force, specifically that its commander Mark Fulton had sanctioned it when on compassionate release from prison and that Thomas Ewing was the bombmaker.
 Allegations that the British state security forces were involved in her killing led to a public inquiry.